 Services that are covered for you What you must pay when you get these services Vision care (continued) contact lenses.
 Must use an EyeMed provider.
-Out-of-Network 20% for Medicare-covered standard eye wear after cataract surgery.
-20% for Medicare-covered eye exams by a primary care physician.
-20% for Medicare-covered eye exams by a specialty care physician.
-Routine eye exams and eyewear are not covered out- of-network.
+Out-of-Network 25% for Medicare-covered standard eye wear after cataract surgery.
+25% for Medicare-covered eye exams by a primary care physician.
+25% for Medicare-covered eye exams by a specialty care physician.
+Routine eye exams and eyewear are not covered out-of-network.
 Must use an EyeMed provider.
-In-Network and Out-of- Network If you receive additional services, cost sharing for those services may apply. • Welcome to Medicare" preventive visit In-Network The plan covers the one-time "Welcome to Medicare" preventive visit.
+In-Network and Out-of- Network If you receive additional services, cost sharing for those services may apply.
+Welcome to Medicare" preventive visit In-Network The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
 There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
 Out-of-Network Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
-20% for the "Welcome to Medicare" preventive visit.
+25% for the "Welcome to Medicare" preventive visit.
 In-Network and Out-of- Network If you receive additional services, cost sharing for those services may apply.

+Worldwide travel assistance\

-Services that are covered for you What you must pay when you get these services Services that are covered for you Worldwide travel assistance Our plan offers a value added emergency travel assistance benefit for members traveling domestically or internationally.
+Our plan offers a value added emergency travel assistance benefit for members traveling domestically or internationally.
 Member must be in travel status which is 100 miles or more from home or in a different country to access service.
-Services available through Assist America include medical and non-medical emergency services, including (but not limited to): Assistance locating emergency care, Assistance with foreign hospital admissions, Emergency evacuations to nearest facility capable of providing proper care if appropriate care is not available, Round trip transportation for family member or friend to be with member if expected to be hospitalized for more than 7 days while traveling alone, Assistance with any lost or forgotten prescriptions (costs may apply), Repatriation of members home or to a rehabilitation facility once stable and ready for transport and return of mortal remains to legal residence.
+Services available through Assist America include medical and non-medical emergency services, including (but not limited to):

+- Assistance locating emergency care, - Assistance with foreign hospital admissions, - Emergency evacuations to nearest facility capable of providing proper care if appropriate care is not available, - Round trip transportation for family member or friend to be with member if expected to be hospitalized for more than 7 days while traveling alone, - Assistance with any lost or forgotten prescriptions (costs may apply), - Repatriation of members home or to a rehabilitation facility once stable and ready for transport and return of mortal remains to legal residence.

 Please see Section 2.3 for extended visitor/traveler information.

 Members must call Assist America at 1-800-872-1414 tollfree to activate benefit.
 (TTY users should call 711).
 Copayments for emergency room services, urgent care, and inpatient hospital services will still apply.

 Note: Assist America is not a medical insurance provider.
 It is a travel assistance program designed to help members obtain the care they need while in travel status.
-For more information visit www.assistamerica.com/hap .
+For more information visit www.assistamerica.com/hap.

+There is no coinsurance, copayment, or deductible for worldwide travel assistance services arranged by Assist America.

+Copayments for emergency room services, urgent care, and inpatient hospital services will still apply.